 - full-time work during the semester breaks.

 If you need to work more hours, consider reducing your study workload.
-Before changing your enrolment, you need to:
+Before changing your enrolment, see our study load page.

 Visit the Career Connect website: